 The rejected NSSAI for the current PLMN or SNPN is applicable for the whole registered PLMN or SNPN.
 The AMF shall only send a rejected NSSAI for the current PLMN when the registration area consists of TAIs that only belong to the registered PLMN.
 If the UE receives a rejected NSSAI for the current PLMN, and the registration area also contains TAIs belonging to different PLMNs, the UE shall treat the received rejected NSSAI for the current PLMN as applicable to the whole registered PLMN.

+The rejected NSSAI for the cause code "S-NSSAI is not available due to the failed or revoked network slice-specific authentication and authorization" is applicable to both 3GPP access and non-3GPP access even if sent over only one of the accesses.

 *** Next change ***